-The cyst is typically filled with mucoid material, is well circumscribed and other than presenting as localised swelling, is asymptomatic.
+The cyst is typically filled with mucoid material, is well circumscribed and other than presenting as localized swelling, is asymptomatic.
 However, if infected, surrounding fat stranding and skin changes are evident.

 Cysts can occur anywhere along the course of the second branchial apparatus, from the pharyngeal wall to the skin, as it passes laterally and inferiorly between the internal and external carotid arteries.
 The angle of the mandible is a common location.

 - echogenicity is variable 3